 In 2012 Hoopla’s Improv Comedy Club was recommended as the best place to see improvised comedy in London by both The Daily Telegraph AND The Londonist.
 “If improvisation floats your boat you should head to The Miller by London Bridge for Hoopla.
 There’s fewer better ways to see what spur-of-the-moment comedy London has to offer.”
 Londonist “This contemporary off-the-cuff comedy will make you laugh your heart out!”
 Three Weeks “Lively, sharp, superior improvised fun!”
 Remote Goat “A Comedy Masterclass.”
 The Post “A quick paced, inventive and witty show.”
 Edinburgh Guide

 Our classes are incredibly fun, sociable and enjoyable.
 We create a really safe, trusting, supportive and playful atmosphere and there is a lot of laughter in the room!
 Our Beginners Improv Class is a fun and friendly one day introduction to improv.
 No experience of improv, comedy or acting needed whatsoever.
 Open to everyone.
-Our Scenes Scenes Scenes Improv Class is an intensive two day full weekend class for experienced improvisers to get more practice improvising scenes.
-Focussing on scenework, staging and game of the scene.
+Our Scenes Scenes Scenes Improv Class is an intensive one day class for people with previous improv experience to get more practice improvising scenes.
+Focussing on agreement, platforms, & game of the scene.
 Our Character Improv Class is an intensive one day class on improvising commedic characters.
-Our Narrative Improv Class is an intense two day class on improvising stories.
-Our Improv for Stand Up Class is an intensive two day full weekend class on improvising solo in front of an audience and with the audience.
-We also do a UK Improv Tour and Europe Improv Tour where we tour classes outside of London.
+Our Narrative Improv Class is an intense one day class on improvising stories.
 We also have occasional Guest Improv Teachers visiting from across the globe.

 Steve Roe is the co-founder of Hoopla and has been teaching improv for over eight years.
 He teaches improvisation full-time five days a week in London, and tours around the UK and Europe.
 He has experience of teaching beginners, experienced improvisers, stand up comics, drama school students and professional actors.
 Steve creates a friendly, fun and supportive atmosphere in workshops where people are free to play and be themselves.
-He has also taught improvisation to students at Imperial College London, and various Colleges, Secondary Schools and Primary Schools.
-Steve has also taught improvisation to corporate clients including Apple, ITV, EF Tours, Teva, The Eleven, Unum and Ignite.
+He has also taught improvisation to students at East 15 Drama School, Imperial College London, and various Colleges, Secondary Schools and Primary Schools.
+Steve has also taught improvisation to corporate clients including Apple, ITV, KPMG, Boots and Ignite.

 Main Teacher: Steve Roe from Hoopla